EventTSF: Event-Aware Non-Stationary Time Series Forecasting: Training Details

 \section{Training Details}

-All experiments were conducted on a single NVIDIA RTX 4090 GPU running Ubuntu 22.04 LTS with 64GB of system RAM.
+All experiments are conducted on NVIDIA 4090 GPUs running Ubuntu 22.04 LTS with 64GB of system RAM.
 The software environment are based on Python 3.11.10 and PyTorch 2.5.0 with CUDA 12.1.1.
-Complete software and package specifications are provided in the code repository for reproducibility.
-Models were trained for a maximum of $1000$ epochs with a batch size of $64$.
-Early stopping was applied based on validation loss, evaluated every $5$ epochs with a patience of $5$.
-Input time series were standardized using z-score normalization.
-A dynamic dropout strategy was adopted, in which the dropout rate decreased linearly from $0.6$ to $0.05$ throughout training.
+Complete software and package specifications are provided in the code repository.

+Models are trained for a maximum of $1000$ epochs with a batch size of $64$ with random seed $42, 43, 44$ over three times.
+Due to varying sampling granularities across datasets, most utilized an input length of $168$, an output length of $92$, and a segment slice size of $24$.
+However, for the Atmospheric dataset, the input and output lengths are set to $288$ with a segment size of $144$, while the Traffic News dataset utilized an input and output length of $192$ with a segment size of $48$.
+Early stopping is applied every $5$ epochs with a patience of $5$.
+Input time series are z-score normalized.
+We use dynamic dropout, linearly decreasing the dropout rate from $0.6$ to $0.05$ over training.
 We employed the AdamW optimizer with an initial learning rate $2 \times 10^{-4}$ and a weight decay of $1 \times 10^{-3}$.
-The optimizer was configured with $\beta_1 = 0.9$ and $\beta_2 = 0.999$, and the learning rate followed a OneCycleLR schedule.
-The learning rate was warmed up from $1 \times 10^{-5}$ to the peak over the first 20\% of training steps.
+The optimizer is configured with $\beta_1 = 0.9$ and $\beta_2 = 0.999$, and the learning rate followed a OneCycleLR schedule.
+The learning rate is warmed up from $1 \times 10^{-5}$ to the peak over the first 20\% of training steps.
 It then linearly decayed to a final value of $1 \times 10^{-7}$ over the remaining steps.
 The flow matching training procedure used $100$ sampling steps, while the sampling procedure employed $50$ sampling steps.
 The model architecture consists of $3$ encoder layers, $1$ bottleneck layer, and $3$ decoder layers.
-Both downsampling and upsampling rates were set to $2$.
-The historical state dimension was $48$, the hidden dimension was $256$, the textual embedding dimension was $128$, and the fully connected layer dimension was $1024$.
+Both downsampling and upsampling rates are set to $2$.
+The historical state dimension is $48$, the hidden dimension is $256$, the textual embedding dimension is $128$, and the fully connected layer dimension is $1024$.